matthewrmshin/programming-notes/sh.md

 ## Exit On Error

-Recommend adding `set -euo pipefail` to the beginning of all Bash script files.
+Recommend adding `set -euo pipefail` at the beginning of all Bash script files.

-The `-e` and `-o pipefail` causes the script to exit with a non-zero return code as soon as any child command returns a non-zero return code.
+The `-e` + `-o pipefail` combo causes the script to exit with a non-zero return code as soon as any child command returns a non-zero return code.

 Note `-o pipefail` is really a compliment to `-e`, as it also catches failures